Food And Health

 The most important word is risk

 Everything we do carries risk.
-There is no such thing risk free living.
+There is no such thing risk-free living.
 Or eating.
+We can try to reduce the risk of something, but it is hard to eliminate it altogether.
 What we need to understand is that some actions are riskier than others.

 Eating arsenic is pretty high risk.
-Eating undercooked chicken is lower risk.
-Eating a medium rare hamburger is lower risk still.
-Eating a medium rare steak is even lower risk.
+Eating undercooked chicken is lower risk, but still risky.
+Eating a medium rare hamburger is lower risk still, but still risky.
+Eating a medium rare steak is not very risky at all.
 The risk of being killed in an airplane crash is practically zero.
 You have a much higher risk of being killed by lightning.
-What is the risk of death or disease from high fructose corn syrup (HFCS)?
+The problem is that we don't know the risks for sure.
+Your risk of being struck by lightening goes down if you never go outdoors and if you stay out of the rain.
+Who knows what is the risk of death or disease from high fructose corn syrup (HFCS)?
 Despite the hysteria on the food blogs, nobody knows because the data isn't in yet (click the link to read what we do know).
 The problem is that, as consumers, we don't know what the risk really is.
 We can only guess.
 In the words of Dirty Harry "You've got to ask yourself one question: Do I feel lucky?
 Well, do ya, punk?"

 We don't want pathogenic microbes in our meals.
 To reduce risk we ask our government to test food for pathogens in the slaughter houses and inspect restaurants.
 We also ask our government to for non microbial contaminants such as mercury in fish.
 But the danger from pathogens is is something we can prevent when we cook (please read my article on food safety).
 If we handle food properly, food-borne illness is very low risk.
 But when we eat out, we can't control food handling so the risk is slightly higher.
 In a fine dining establishment where the staff is properly trained, it is lower than at a food cart on the street.